Aalto-Electric-Drives/motulator/docs/source/control/control_system.rst

 Data Flow
 ---------

-The two figures below shows the structure and data flow in a typical simulation model as well as an example of the internal structure of the discrete-time control system.
+The two figures below show the structure and data flow in a typical simulation model as well as an example of the internal structure of a discrete-time control system.
 The text in italics refers to the default object names used in the software.
-In the discrete-time control system, the signals are collected into the following SimpleNamespace objects:
+In discrete-time control systems, the signals are collected into the following :class:`types.SimpleNamespace` objects:

 - The object `fbk` contains feedback signals for the controllers.
 These signals can be measured quantities (such as the measured DC-bus voltage `fbk.u_dc`) as well as estimated quantities (such as the estimated stator flux linkage `fbk.psi_s`).